PriyankaaNigam/AI-Data-Unlocked/customer_segmentation/README.md

 - Silhouette score to validate cluster quality
 - K-Means clustering and 2D visualization
 ## Outputs
-- Cluster labels and scatter plot showing segments (e.g., Budget Buyers, Mid-Spenders, Luxury Shoppers) More details and notebooks will be added here.
+- Cluster labels and scatter plot showing segments (e.g. Budget Buyers, Mid-Spenders, Luxury Shoppers) More details and notebooks will be added here.